AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/enable-personalized-urls-for-your-account-administration.md

    ![](assets/image2014-9-24-11-3a39-3a6.png)

-1. Check the **Enable Personalized URLs** box and click **S****ave**.
+1. Check the **Enable Personalized URLs** box and click **Save**.

    ![](assets/image2014-9-24-11-3a39-3a41.png)

 Great job!
-Now that you have enabled PURLs for your account, you can [enable them for individual landing pages](../../../product-docs/demand-generation/landing-pages/personalizing-landing-pages/enable-personalized-urls-for-a-landing-page.md).
+Now that you have enabled PURLs for your account, you can [enable them for individual landing pages](/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/enable-personalized-urls-for-a-landing-page.md).

 >[!NOTE]
 >
 >If there are two people with the same First/Last name, the system will automatically append a number to the end.